RezvanBahmani/NeuralNetwork-PyTorch/README.md

-Neural Network implementation using TensorFlow and Keras, and using for face recognition from UTKFace.
+Neural Network implementation with TensorFlow and Keras, and using for face recognition from UTKFace.